Blendi Klosi

 Blendi Klosi (born 13 January 1971) is an Albanian Socialist Party politician and the Member of Parliament (MP) for Berat.
-On 13 September 2017, Mr. Klosi was appointed as Minister of Tourism and Environment by the 2nd Rama government.
+On 13 September 2017, Klosi was appointed Minister of Tourism and Environment by the 2nd Rama government.

 Early life and education

 Klosi was born and raised in Tirana, the capital of Albania.
 He studied for Electronic Engineering at the University of Tirana, where he graduated in 1993.
 From 1994 he worked as a lecturer for the University of Tirana, leaving in 1996.
 He worked in 1996 at the Council of Ministers, initially in Department of Public Administration (DAP) and further as assistant of the Prime Minister.

 Parliamentary career

 Klosi's political career started in January 2000 when he was appointed in the government of Ilir Meta as Deputy Minister from the Ministry of Local Government.
 He was elected for the first time as a member of the Parliament of Albania in the 24 June 2001 elections as a member of the Socialist Party for the Fier constituency.
-Klosi held the post of Deputy Minister until June 2002, where after several changes made in the government, he was appointed Minister of Culture, Youth and Sports on 29 December 2003 in the 3rd Nano Government.
-Where he held the office until 1 September 2005.
+Klosi held the post of Deputy Minister until June 2002, where after several changes made in the government, he was appointed Minister of Culture, Youth and Sports on 29 December 2003 in the 3rd Nano Government, where he held the office until 1 September 2005.

 Although the Socialist Party lost the 2005 general elections, Klosi was re-elected as MP in the same electoral zone, thus becoming one of the 42 MPs of the Socialist Party's parliamentary group for the years 2005-2009.
 In 2009 general election he was elected MP for the third consecutive time but this time being elected as a deputy in Durrës constituency.